Skip to main content

 The aorta starts at the left ventricle (lower chamber) of the heart as one large vessel and branches into smaller vessels to carry blood to different parts of the body.
 From the heart, the aorta arches up and then curves around and down.
 Arteries that deliver blood to the head, arms and other parts of the upper body branch off at the top of the arch.
 Arteries that deliver blood to the abdomen, legs, and other parts of the lower body branch off from the lower, descending aorta.

 A newborn can survive with a disconnection in the aorta as long as a blood vessel called the ductus arteriosus remains open.
-The ductus arteriosus is an alternate route for oxygenated blood to reach the lower body.
-This vessel exists in the fetus, but closes within hours or days of birth.
+The ductus arteriosus is an alternate route for blood to reach the lower body.
+This vessel exists in the fetus but closes within hours or days of birth.
 After it closes, an infant with interruption of the aortic arch will quickly become very sick without medical intervention.

 Types of interruption of the aortic arch

 There are three types of interruption of the aortic arch, based on the location of the break in the aorta.
-Three arteries, feeding the head, neck and arms, branch off directly from the aortic arch, in this order: innominate, left carotid, left subclavian.
+Three arteries, feeding the head, neck, and arms, branch off directly from the aortic arch, in this order: innominate, left carotid, left subclavian.

 Wherever the disconnection occurs, the passage of oxygenated blood to the lower body is compromised, or literally interrupted.

 Children with interruption of the aortic arch almost always also have a large ventricular septal defect (VSD), or a hole in the wall between the two lower, pumping chambers of the heart.
-They also may have other heart defects.
+They may also have other heart defects.
 Your team at the Cardiac Center will explain the specific anatomy of your child’s heart in detail.

 Signs and symptoms of interruption of the aortic arch